alters-mit/magnebot/doc/api/magnebot_controller.md

 **`self.turn_by(angle, aligned_at=3)`**

 Turn the Magnebot by an angle.

-The Magnebot will turn by small increments to align with the target angle.

 When turning, the left wheels will turn one way and the right wheels in the opposite way, allowing the Magnebot to turn in place.